 Most Aucklanders live on urban residential streets, and these communities have highlighted we make our streets safer places for walking and cycling, for children, the elderly and the differently abled.

-Vehicles speeding through residential streets, is a common concern for Aucklanders and each year Auckland Transport (AT) receives more than a 1,000 requests from the public for speed calming to be installed on their street.
+Vehicles speeding through residential streets, is a common concern for Aucklanders and each year Auckland Transport (AT) receives around a 1,000 requests from the public for speed calming to be installed on their street.

 As part of our commitment to make Auckland’s roads safer, we have adopted an area-based approach instead of treating individual streets.
 This is considered more effective in achieving survivable speeds and help drivers choose a safe and appropriate speed as they drive through residential areas.